Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Error Handling.md

 	return n*factorial(n-1);
 }
 ```

 - Doesn't handle exceptions
 - Relies on user to input correct values

 ***

 # Exceptions

 - Better way of dealing with errors is by *throwing* an exception

-## Difference between throwing and returning:
+## Difference between Throwing and Returning:

 -   return:
     -   Exits a method
     -   Returns a value to the calling method